gvwilson/sensibleadventures/nardica/nardica.md

 the square man commanded.
 Obediently,
 the drone dropped a meter
-to hover just above eye level.
+to hover at eye level.

 "What're you doin', you affin' idiot?"
 Uncle Jack bellowed,